mortar-works/mortar-website/src/site/use-cases/income-generation.md

 At Mortar we have analysed hundreds of financial systems.
 From the CFO down, throughout the organisation, time prioritisation represents the greatest barrier to strategic decision making and the actions that drive corporate value and revenue.

-> CFOs around the world are increasingly stretched as operational responsibilities take up an increasing amount of time that should be spent on strategic priorities.
-67% of CFOs cannot focus on strategic priorities because of increasing operational responsibilities and time spent on compliance, controls and costs.   - EY, The DNA of the CFO
+> 67% of CFOs cannot focus on strategic priorities because of increasing operational responsibilities and time spent on compliance, controls and costs. - EY, The DNA of the CFO

 Wasted resources, and staff member frustrations, are no better represented than in a company's income generation and collections team.
 The average income officer involved in income generation is spending the majority of their time battling with **inaccurate information**, pursuing and **waiting for acknowledgments** and **ineffectively monitoring** accounts and schedules.
 Mortar creates a single source of unified financial information that allows our AI engine to start powering your teams with automated, predictive and proactive account management and collection methods.